robenkleene/audio-references/ableton-push/ableton-push-clip.md

 # Ableton Push Clip

 - `Loop Length`: Change the length of the clip
+- `Double Loop`: Extend clip to more bars copying notes
 - Hold `Delete` and push a pad to delete all notes for that pad
 - Push the `Edit` displayed button to enter `Note Edit` mode